attackframework/attackframework/README.md

 # Attack Framework™

+> ⚠️ **Development Status**: This framework is under development.
+Expect breaking changes and partial functionality while this banner is present.

-This project sets up a local stack for use by the Attack Framework.
-A modular ecosystem for integrating offensive security tools with modern AI and data infrastructure.
+This framework will establish a modular ecosystem for integrating offensive security tools with modern AI and data infrastructure.

 ---